Terms of Award for Phase 3 and Other Large Clinical Trials

 System (RPMS) (including startup, site activation and accrual and retention data) at least monthly during the study enrollment

 The PI is expected to be aware of the financial status of their grant and should inform NINDS of any concerns.
 Awardee must

 submit an estimate of funds expended and funds remaining to the program director annually.
-This does not replace the FSR
+This does not replace the FFR submitted

-submitted by the Institution on a yearly basis to the NINDS GMO, but serves to help the NINDS Program Officer and the Steering
+by the Institution on a yearly basis to the NINDS GMO, but serves to help the NINDS Program Official and the Steering Committee

 For additional information on study documentation needed for NINDS -supported clinical trials, refer to the Clinical Trials

 Checklist [MS Word Version] [PDF Version]

 See All NINDS Terms of Award for Clinical Research